halmartin/meraki-openwrt-docs/z3/README.md

 |WLAN 5.0GHz|N/A|
 |Ethernet 1Gbit ports|5|

+## Quick Start

+This section provides a condensed guide for experienced users who want to quickly flash OpenWRT on their Z3/GX20:

+1. Disassemble the device (remove four T8 screws under rubber feet, pry open case)
+2. Connect UART to J8 header (115200 baud, 3.3V)
+3. Use hardware NAND programmer to flash the NAND chip:
+   - Desolder the TSOP48 NAND chip (in-circuit programming not reliable)
+   - Flash the provided u-boot.bin and ubi.bin images
+4. Modify the EEPROM to disable secure boot:
+   - Change byte at offset 0x49 to 0x1e
+5. Reassemble the device
+6. Boot into new U-Boot and interrupt with space key
+7. Load and flash OpenWRT firmware via TFTP through WAN port
+8. Reboot and enjoy!

 # Disclaimer

 The following instructions are provided AS-IS and the author assumes no liability for any damages incurred.